tonyg/syndicate/racket/FAQ.md

 	process is killed - the spawning process is not signalled.
 More thought required.

-* Can I split a prospect program across multiple files?
+* Can I split a syndicate program across multiple files?
-  - Only one module with `#lang prospect` can be used at a time.
+  - Only one module with `#lang syndicate` can be used at a time.

 * Why does `#f` keep getting sent as an event?
   - When a behavior returns something besides `#f` in response to an event, it is